saadfarooq-alt/Personal-Website/readme.md

 (Fix vercel booting?)
 Keep getting emails form vercel for hosting errors

 (ADD ALL BITBUCKET PROJECTS MADE FOR WORK AT BI)

+(add all workflows created for web scraping and free goods)